Key Performance Indicators (KPIs) to Track for Effective Vendor Management

 It's important to note that not all vendors provide support, and this is where value-added resellers (VARs) can provide additional services like support.
 In addition, VARs can offer technical expertise and support services to help businesses manage their vendors more efficiently.

-Using support as a KPI can help IT procurement teams to better manage vendors by measuring the quality and effectiveness of their customer support.
+Using support as vendor management KPIs can help IT procurement teams to better manage vendors by measuring the quality and effectiveness of their customer support.
 By tracking support ticket resolution times, businesses can identify vendors that provide fast and efficient support and those that need improvement.
 This information can help IT procurement teams to make informed decisions when selecting vendors and negotiating contracts.

 Furthermore, tracking support ticket resolution times can help businesses to identify patterns and trends in support requests.
 This can provide insights into potential issues with products or services that vendors need to address.
 By proactively addressing these issues, businesses can improve customer satisfaction and prevent future support tickets.

-Overall, tracking customer support as a KPI is essential for vendor management.
-It helps businesses ensure that their vendors provide the level of support that their customers need, and it can provide insights that can help improve the overall customer experience.
+Overall, tracking customer support as a vendor management KPI is essential for vendor management.
+It helps businesses ensure that their vendors provide the level of support their customers need and can provide insights that can help improve the overall customer experience.

 How Zluri Helps Streamline Vendor Management